 Other advantages of communications object system naming services are enumerated in the communications object exchange control section above.
-Besides individual names and commercial trademark names, communications object system naming services can be applied to many specialized names; research topic names; corporate department, group, or project names; software programming object names; and so on.
+Besides individual names and commercial trademark names, communications object system naming services can be applied to many specialized or vertical market naming needs such as industrial part names; research topic names; corporate department, group, or project names; software programming object names; and so on.
 The specific naming service used is not a limiting feature of the invention.